Meanings of Different Colors in Tibetan Buddhism

-There are five main colors that are known as pancha-varna in Sanskrit, which means The Five Pure Lights, according to Religion Facts.
+There are five main colors known as Pancha-varna in Sanskrit, which means The Five Pure Lights, according to Religion Facts.
 Each color represents a state of mind, a celestial Buddha, a body part, a part of the mantra word Hum or a natural element.

 White is the color of learning and knowledge in Buddhism.
 It is represented by the Buddha Vairocana.
 The eyes are associated with white.
-White is in the elemental group water.
+White is in the elemental group of water.
 If meditated upon, white can cut the delusion of ignorance and turn it into the wisdom of reality.

 Red is related to life force and preservation.
 The Buddha Amitabha is depicted with a red body in Tibetan art.
 The part of the body associated with this color is the tongue.
 Fire is the natural element complementary to the color red.
 In Buddhism, meditating on the color red transforms the delusion of attachment into the wisdom of discernment.